changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-manage-jobs.md

 <properties
-   pageTitle="StorSimple ジョブの表示と管理 | Microsoft Azure"
-   description="StorSimple Manager サービスの [ジョブ] ページと、最近のバックアップ ジョブ、現在のバックアップ ジョブ、スケジュールされたバックアップ ジョブを追跡する方法について説明します。"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="alkohli"
+   pageTitle="View and manage StorSimple jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent, current, and scheduled backup jobs." services="storsimple" documentationCenter="NA" authors="alkohli"